ForrayGabriel/ISOC731/README.md

 # ISOC731

-Here is our projet: Network formation game
+Here is our projet: Network formation games

 You can visualize it opening the .html file